Speak Up: Conservation Policy

 Agriculture is a central pillar of North Dakota’s economy and one we should protect.
 Smart land management will ensure future generations will be able to farm and ranch profitably.
 Regenerative agriculture can build soil health, improve water quality, restore wildlife habitat and even store more carbon.
 Adopting strategies like reduced tillage, cover cropping and rotational grazing isn’t just good for the environment—it also can make farm operations more economically and environmentally viable.

-We’re committed to working with leaders in agriculture and government to make sustainable land management more common across North Dakota.
+We’re committed to working with leaders in agriculture and government to make sustainable land management more accessible and achievable across North Dakota.
 Creating policy that incentivizes regenerative agriculture will help farmers and ranchers and keep the state’s agriculture economy strong.

 About Regenerative Agriculture